Patelis-GM/LSTM-Price-Forecast/README.md

 - numpy

 # Acknowledgments
-This project was developed for the "Algorithms in Software Development" course at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens
+This project was developed for the "Algorithms in Software Development" course at the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.